PaylineByMonext/payline-commercetools/processor/README.md

 Some of the services have authentication mechanism.

-- `oauth2`: Relies on commercetools OAuth2 server
+- `oauth2`: Relies on commercetools OAuth2 server.
-- `session`: Relies on commercetools session service
+- `session`: Relies on commercetools session service.
-- `jwt`: Relies on the jwt token injected by the merchant center via the forward-to proxy
+- `jwt`: Relies on the jwt token injected by the merchant center via the forward-to proxy.

 ### OAuth2